 REST - /v1/batch

-Batch data objects
+Batch create objects

 For sending data objects to Weaviate in bulk.